 Helping to Build Clean Energy

 Massachusetts requires all energy suppliers to include a minimum amount of MA Class I renewable energy that increases annually.
 If the supplier does not meet these requirements, the supplier is required to pay a penalty.
 This policy, called the Renewable Portfolio Standard, provides growing demand for renewable energy, which incentivizes new renewable generation facilities to be built.
-By purchasing a significant quantity of extra MA Class I renewable energy, Hamilton is incentivizing even more renewable energy generation development in New England.
+By purchasing a significant quantity of extra MA Class I renewable energy, Winchester is incentivizing even more renewable energy generation development in New England.

 How big is our impact?